VOLTTRON/volttron/docs/source/core_services/service_agents/emailer/EmailerAgent.rst

 Configuration
 ~~~~~~~~~~~~~
 A typical configuration for this agent is as follows.
 We need to specify the SMTP server address, email address of the
-sender, email addresses of all the recipients and minimum time span (in minutes) between individual emails.
+sender, email addresses of all the recipients and minimum time for duplicate emails based upon the key.

 .. code-block:: python